Markay12/headquartersDiscordBot/README.md

 Using Mongoose Databse I was able to create a schema which tracks each userID, money, daily reset and plcae within the leaderboard.

 This database can be accessed through an account if any issues should occur.

+# Updates

+## 12 November 2020

+> Version 1.0.1

+This is the first logged update for the bot.
+Making sure that everything works well here and adding some new functionality.
+Notes will be posted below.

+### New json file for server ranks and information
+filename: roles.json

+File holds information for each role within the server to apply when ranking up and when using certain role abilities

+Added pricing for the roles and the link to the dev role within Discord code

+### Purchase.js

+Updated with code from roles.json file to add less variables and parse from JSON file

+### ranks.js

+Updated with information being gathered from roles.json file

+### **Node modules have been updated**